kubevirt/user-guide/vm-creation.md

 ## Creation

+### API Overview

-With the installation of KubeVirt, new resource kinds are added to the Kubernetes API to managed Virtual Machines.
-These new kinds allow you to create new objects of that kind.
+With the installation of KubeVirt, new types are added to the Kubernetes API to managed Virtual Machines.

-Virtual Machines are represented by objects of the `VM` kind.
-Because the kinds are added to the Kubernete API, the stock Kubernetes client tools \(`kubectl`\) can be used to create, modify, and delete VM objects.
+You can interact with the new resources \(via `kubectl`\) as you would with any other API resource.

 ### VM API